 When a patient deals with an infected tooth or has an abscess below their tooth, a root canal is often the most effective treatment if the patient wants to keep the tooth.
 Although antibiotics may fight the infection back, it cannot get up into the tooth root, so the infection comes back as soon as the antibiotics are finished.
-A root canal procedure is meant to clean out the tooth and seal it off so that the body can fully and completely heal.
+A root canal procedure performed by a dentist is meant to clean out the tooth and seal it off so that the body can fully and completely heal.
 Fortunately, root canal therapy has recently improved.

 A traditional root canal is where the tooth is opened up, and the dentist or endodontist (root canal specialist) uses a series of instruments to clean the infection out of the tooth.
 Once the tooth is cleaned and scrubbed from the inside, the dentist fills the tooth with a rubbery plastic material that seals the tooth and prevents reinfection.

 Dental lasers help get a much better result by creating millions of tiny air bubbles in the disinfectant that pop inside the tooth, killing the bacteria and scrubbing out the inside of the tooth.
 By using laser disinfection, our dentist can get excellent pain-free outcomes.